Learn About Partnership

 - Food Safety Training Certification

-If your organization is eligible to become an official Partner Agency, here are the next steps.
+If your organization is eligible to a Partner Agency, next steps include:

-- Apply for partnership by completing the formal application and submitting the required documents.
+- Completing the formal application and submit all required documents.

-When you have successfully completed these steps, your organization will be an official MANNA Partner Agency, and can begin accessing our food inventory to host free food distributions.
+When you’ve completed these steps, congratulations!
+You’re now an official MANNA Partner Agency and you can begin accessing our food inventory to host free food distributions.

 Connect with Us

-If you are interested in learning more about becoming a Partner Agency, reach out to the Agency Relations Manager for your county.
+If you’re interested in learning more about becoming a Partner Agency, reach out to the Agency Relations Manager for your county.

 Amy Grimes, Agency Relations Manager – West & Compliance